Blazored/FluentValidation/README.md

 **Note:** When scanning assemblies the component will swallow any exceptions thrown by that process.
 This is to stop exceptions thrown by scanning third party dependencies crashing your app.

+The validator must be publicly accessible and inherit directly from `AbstractValidator<T>`.

 ## Async Validation
 If you're using async validation, you can use the `ValidateAsync` method on the `FluentValidationValidator`.